Guanghan-Li/Artificial-Intelligence-Lab/README.md

-# CSEN 166 – Artificial Intelligence Labs
+# Artificial Intelligence

-This repository hosts my programming coursework for CSEN 166, _Artificial Intelligence_.
+This repository hosts my programming coursework for Artificial Intelligence.
 Each lab builds on the UC Berkeley Pacman projects and related Python exercises to practice fundamental AI search and decision-making techniques.

 ## Lab Summaries